 There were shooting incidents in Kinshasa on 30 December 2013 around the national TV and radio station RTNC, the airport and the main army barracks and Ministry of Defence at Ngaliema.
 There were also reports of fighting in Lubumbashi, Katanga Province and in Kindu, Maniema Province.
 The situation in Kinshasa now appears to be returning to normal but it remains fragile and the security forces are likely to remain on alert.

-In Katanga Province there has been unrest and reports of fighting on 7 January 2014.
+In Katanga Province there was unrest and reports of fighting on 7 January 2014.
 The situation remains tense across the province, particularly around the town of Pweto.
 You are therefore advised to exercise caution.

 The airport in Kinshasa is operational again and airlines say that incoming flights have resumed.
 Check with your airline before travelling.